As a Fourth-Year Junior (2021-22): Arthur Ashe Jr. Sports Scholar Award … ACC Player of the Week (3/29)

 Prior to College: Peaked at No. 224 in the ITF Juniors rankings in January 2017 … Tallied a 33-17 singles record … Made the semifinals of five Grade 5 tournaments in 2016, across Finland, Kenya and Sri Lanka … Advanced to three finales, winning two titles … Won a Grade 4 singles championship in Kenya in 2016 … Logged a 31-15 mark in doubles action … Competed in tournaments in Finland, Kenya, the Netherlands, South Africa, Spain and Sri Lanka in doubles from 2015-17 … Tallied five Grade 5 semifinal berths … Reached three Grade 4 title matches and won one trophy … Secured multiple national tournament championships in the Netherlands, in both singles and doubles.

-Personal: Full name is Daevenia Aeon Nyerere Achong … Name is pronounced Duh-VIN-Yuh Uh-CHONG … Born May 3, 2000 … Parents are Jerry and Irma Achong … Father is a logistics manager and mother is a geriatric assistant … Has an older brother, Gemayal … Intends to double major in accounting and finance … Enjoys playing soccer … Favorite athlete is Rafael Nadal because of his style of play and mentality … Best sports memory is earning a second-place finish at the 2014 U-14 national singles championship … Chose Miami because of the atmosphere, team, coaching staff, mentality and environment … Committed to Miami over Arkansas, Baylor, Kentucky, Mississippi State, Ohio State and Ole Miss.
+Personal: Full name is Daevenia Aeon Nyerere Achong … Name is pronounced Duh-VIN-Yuh Uh-CHONG … Born May 3, 2000 … Parents are Jerry and Irma Achong … Father is a logistics manager and mother is a geriatric assistant … Has an older brother, Gemayal … Majoring in finance with a minor in business technology … Enjoys playing soccer … Favorite athlete is Rafael Nadal because of his style of play and mentality … Best sports memory is earning a second-place finish at the 2014 U-14 national singles championship … Chose Miami because of the atmosphere, team, coaching staff, mentality and environment … Committed to Miami over Arkansas, Baylor, Kentucky, Mississippi State, Ohio State and Ole Miss.

 *RNK = record vs. ranked opponents